 Alex Piel, Co-Director, A.K.Piel@ljmu.ac.uk

 Alex is a lecturer in Animal Behaviour at Liverpool John Moores University, UK.
 His Bachelors degree is in Animal Behavior (Bucknell University) and as an undergraduate he worked with captive, socially housed, hamadryas baboons, and in the field surveyed Madagascar teal.
 He managed a long-term study of blue monkeys in the Kakamega rainforest, western Kenya, before conducting MA work at Iowa State University working with the Fongoli chimpanzees in southeastern Senegal.
-He has been working in Ugalla since 2005, initially participating in a Wildlife Conservation Society-led Biodiversity survey.
+He has been working in western Tanzania since 2005, initially participating in a regional biodiversity survey.
 He returned in 2006 to pilot test an acoustic monitoring system (ARUs), before designing a modified version of the ARUs for his dissertation, which he received in 2014 from the University of California, San Diego.
 His specific interests centre on primate vocalisation behaviour and overall primate adaptations to a savanna-woodland environment.
-Alex and Fiona (see below) are also regularly leading surveys and monitoring of the Greater Mahale Ecosystem in order to prioritise areas for chimpanzee conservation.
+In addition to directing research at Issa, Alex and Fiona (see below) coordinate region-wide survey and monitoring of chimpanzees and chimpanzee habitat within the Greater Mahale Ecosystem.
 Email him here.

 Fiona Stewart, Co-Director, F.A.Stewart@ljmu.ac.uk